-Module designation Community Service Program Semester (s) in which 7 th semester/4 th year the module is taught , seniester, i yeu Person responsible Field supervisor for the module Language Indonesian Relation to Elective course curriculum Teaching methods Community based learning or service learning Workload (incl.
-The duration of the Community Service Program is equivalent to Contact hours, self- activities of 40 days in the location. study hours) activities of 40 days in the location.
-A gradite (aquivalent with 6 4 ECTS) Credit points 4 credits (equivalent with 6.4 ECTS) Fulfilled at least 105 credits Required and recom- mended prerequisite for Fulfilled at least 105 credits joining the module Module After completing this course, students will have the following objectives/intended Attitudes and Values: learning outcomes 1: fear Good Almighty and be able to show a religious attitude learning outcomes 2: upholding human values in carrying out duties based on religion, morals, and ethics 3: contribute to improving the quality of life in society, nation, state, and the progress of civilization based on Pancasila 4: work together and have social sensitivity and concern for society and the environment 5: obey the law and discipline in social and state life 6: internalize academic values, norms, and ethics 7: demonstrate a responsible attitude towards work in their field of expertise independently 8: internalize the spirit of independence, struggle, and entrepreneurship After completing this course, students will have the following Knowledge Ability: 1: demonstrate oral and written communication skills related to the technical and non-technical aspects 2: think critically, identify the root of the problem and solve it comprehensively,, and make the right decisions based on analysis of information and data 3: has professional integrity and is committed to ethical values 4: have an attitude to life-long learning 5: lead and work in a team, independent and responsible for his work.
+Module designation Community Service Program Semester (s) in which 7 th semester/4 th year the module is taught , semester, i year Person responsible Field supervisor for the module Language Indonesian Relation to Elective course curriculum Teaching methods Community based learning or service learning Workload (incl.
+The duration of the Community Service Program is equivalent to Contact hours, self- activities of 40 days in the location. study hours) Credit points 4 credits (equivalent with 6.4 ECTS) Required and recom- Fulfilled at least 105 credits mended prerequisite for joining the module Module After completing this course, students will have the following objectives/intended Attitudes and Values: learning outcomes 1: fear Good Almighty and be able to show a religious attitude 2: upholding human values in carrying out duties based on religion, morals, and ethics 3: contribute to improving the quality of life in society, nation, state, and the progress of civilization based on Pancasila 4: work together and have social sensitivity and concern for society and the environment 5: obey the law and discipline in social and state life6: internalize academic values, norms, and ethics 7: demonstrate a responsible attitude towards work in their field of expertise independently 8: internalize the spirit of independence, struggle, and entrepreneurship After completing this course, students will have the following Knowledge Ability: 1: demonstrate oral and written communication skills related to the technical and non-technical aspects 2: think critically, identify the root of the problem and solve it comprehensively,, and make the right decisions based on analysis of information and data 3: has professional integrity and is committed to ethical values 4: have an attitude to life-long learning 5: lead and work in a team, independent and responsible for his work.
 6: cooperate with individuals who have diverse social and cultural backgrounds 7: searching, tracing, extracting scientific and non-scientific information independently and critically 8: adapt to the situation at hand and handle various activities simultaneously in various condition